International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the contract negotiation.
 Support for the `HTTPS` scheme is required.
 Implementations may optionally support other URL schemes.

 Callback messages will be sent to paths under the base URL as described by this specification.
-Note that provider connectors should properly handle the cases where a trailing `/` is included with or absent from the `callbackAddress` when resolving full URL.
+Note that provider [Connectors](../model/terminology.md#connector--data-service-) should properly handle the cases where a trailing `/` is included with or absent from the `callbackAddress` when resolving full URL.

-The provider connector must return an HTTP 201 (Created) response with a body containing the [ContractNegotiation](./message/contract-negotiation.json):
+The provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 201 (Created) response with a body containing the [ContractNegotiation](./message/contract-negotiation.json):

 ```